General Practice ST1

 Please refer to the National Recruitment Office website for the Recruitment Timelines

 Ranking Preferences for GP Training within the East of England

-Please refer to the programmes (rotations) in the documents below for the Training Programme you have accepted for your GP Training within the East of England.
+Please refer to the programmes (rotations) in the documents below for the Training Programme when you have accepted for your GP Training within the East of England.
 This will give full details of the 3 years showing which specialty and where these are based.
 Please note the information provided on Oriel is very set and we are only able to show the ST1 year therefore it is important you read through the specialties in the programmes prior to ranking your preferences on Oriel.

 Please note the deadline given for preferences to be made is TBC.

 Expense Claims for Candidates

 Expense claims must be made using Selenity please access from our website on the link below;

 Scroll to the Expenses Section to find details of the Candidates Expenses Policy and how to register.